Here is a look at cyclist Lance Armstrong.

 July 24, 2005 - Wins his seventh Tour de France.

-May 31, 2006 - A report from the International Cycling Union is released that clears Armstrong's name of doping allegations from 1999.
+May 31, 2006 - A report from the International Cycling Union is released that clears Armstrong’s name of 1999 doping allegations.

 September 9, 2008 - Announces his return to professional cycling.

-May 20, 2010 - He crashes during the Amgen Tour of California and is taken to a hospital.
-The same day he denies allegations of doping made by former teammate Floyd Landis
+May 20, 2010 - Crashes during the Amgen Tour of California and is taken to a hospital.
+The same day he denies allegations of doping made by former teammate Floyd Landis.

-July 21, 2010 - Armstrong hires a defense lawyer to represent him in a federal investigation into allegations of fraud and doping.
+July 21, 2010 - Hires a defense lawyer to represent him in a federal investigation into allegations of fraud and doping.

 February 3, 2012 - Justice Department prosecutors announce they are closing a criminal probe of Armstrong without filing charges he used performance enhancing drugs.

-June 12, 2012 - The U.S. Anti-Doping Agency (USADA) notifies Armstrong of an investigation into new doping charges.
-In response, Armstrong says that the USADA intends to "dredge up discredited" doping allegations against him in a bid to strip him of his seven Tour de France victories.
+June 12, 2012 - The US Anti-Doping Agency (USADA) notifies Armstrong of an investigation into new doping charges.
+In response, Armstrong says that the USADA intends to “dredge up discredited” doping allegations against him in a bid to strip him of his Tour de France victories.

 June 29, 2012 - The USADA announces that it has filed doping charges against Armstrong.
 Armstrong’s attorney calls the decision to charge “wrong” and “baseless.”

-July 9, 2012 - Armstrong files a federal lawsuit in a Texas district court to halt the doping case against him.
-The suit asks the court to file an injunction against the USADA by July 14th-a deadline the USADA stipulated for Armstrong to agree to contest the charges or accept sanctions.
-Hours later, U.S. District Judge Sam Sparks dismisses Armstrong's lawsuit.
-In a sharply-worded ruling, the judge states Armstrong's 80-page complaint is full of legally irrelevant claims.
-The judge urges Armstrong to re-file without "any improper argument, rhetoric, or irrelevant material."
+July 9, 2012 - Armstrong files a federal lawsuit in Texas to halt the doping case against him.
+US District Judge Sam Sparks dismisses Armstrong’s lawsuit.
+In a sharply-worded ruling, the judge states Armstrong’s complaint is full of legally irrelevant claims.
+The judge urges Armstrong to re-file without “any improper argument, rhetoric, or irrelevant material.”

-July 10, 2012 - Armstrong re-files the lawsuit.
-The complaint is substantially shorter than the original and Armstrong again asks the court to file an injunction against the USADA by July 14th.
+July 10, 2012 - Armstrong refiles the lawsuit.
+The complaint is substantially shorter than the original and Armstrong again asks the court to file an injunction against the USADA.

-August 20, 2012 - A federal judge dismisses Lance Armstrong's lawsuit against the United States Anti-Doping Agency saying his right to due process is not being violated.
+August 20, 2012 - A federal judge dismisses Armstrong’s lawsuit against the USADA.

 August 24, 2012 - Declares he will no longer fight charges of illegal doping.
-Shortly after Armstrong's announcement, the U.S. Anti-Doping Agency says they will strip Armstrong of his seven Tour de France titles and impose a lifetime ban on him.
+Shortly after Armstrong’s announcement, the USADA says they will strip him of his seven Tour de France titles and impose a lifetime ban on him.

-October 10, 2012 - The U.S. Anti-Doping Agency's 202 page report on Armstrong is released.
-The report places Armstrong at the center of a doping program during his heyday in cycling.
-Also in the report former teammates admit to doping and ways of beating the drug-testing.
-Armstrong has always denied the allegations.
+October 10, 2012 - The USADA’s report on Armstrong is released.
+The report places Armstrong at the center of a doping program during his time in cycling.
+Also in the report, former teammates admit to doping and ways of beating the drug-testing.

 October 17, 2012 - Armstrong announces he is stepping down as chairman of LIVESTRONG.

-October 17, 2012 - Nike terminates their contract with Lance Armstrong.
-Anheuser-Busch also announces it will not renew its contract with Armstrong after it expires in 2012.
+October 17, 2012 - Nike terminates its contract with Armstrong.
+Anheuser-Busch also announces it will not renew its contract with him after it expires in 2012.